retiman/jsdm/README.md

 Usage
 -----
+In your Javascript files, put #require directives in comments at the top of your file (note that they must be the non-whitespace characters in your file for JSDM to process them correctly):

+    // #require jquery.js
+    // #require MyLibrary1.js
+    // #require MyLibrary2.js

+Next you will need to tell JSDM which directories contain your Javascript files (this is your load path).

 Here is an example of using JSDM with Rake.
 This will get you all the dependencies of foo.js and concatenate them into one big Javascript file.

     require 'jsdm'